rameshvarun/influx/README.md

 ![Imgur](http://i.imgur.com/bUFveKJ.png)

-Influx also has rudimentary support for real-time collaboration with any number of users, with audio chat, using a library called Together.JS
+Influx also has rudimentary support for real-time collaboration with any number of users, with audio chat, using a library called Together.JS.
+Work-spaces are persisted using Azure Mobile Services.

 ![Imgur](http://i.imgur.com/RggYCQq.png)